KeerthiReddyManda/GCP-learning/Cloud-basics/Cloud-engineering-fundamentals.md

 ## Why Companies are moving to cloud?

 ### Business Perspective
-1. Shifting from Capital Expenditure to Operational Expenditure
+1. Shift from Capital Expenditure (CapEx) to Operational Expenditure (OpEx)
-2. Scalability
+2. Scalability based on demand
-3. Built in High Availability & Disaster Recovery
+3. Built-in High Availability & Disaster Recovery

 ### Tech Perspective
-1. Can create provision resources instantly
+1. Rapid provision of resources
-2. Automation (HCL as code)
+2. Automation using Infrastructure as Code (IAC)
-3. Scalability (Global reach & performance)
+3. Global Scalability and performance

-## What does Cloud Engineer team do?
+## What does a Cloud Engineer Team do?
-They manage, maintain & develop the cloud deployed services.
+Cloud teams design, build, manage and maintain cloud based services.

-Team members:
+Teypical roles include:

-1. Cloud Architecture
+1. Cloud Architect
 2. Cloud Engineer
-3. Support Team
+3. Support / Operations Team
-4. Intern
+4. Interns / Trainees

-## Difference between Cloud Architecture & Cloud Engineer
+## Cloud Architect vs Cloud Engineer
-Cloud Architecture - Designs the req uirement
-Cloud Engineer - Executes the requirement
+Cloud Architect - Designs the overall cloud solution and architecture Cloud Engineer - Implements, operates and maintains the designed solution

 ## What is Cloud computing?
-Cloud computing is to deliver computing services such as servers, storage, databases, networking etc., over the internet at any time & from any place.
+Cloud computing is the deliver of computing services such as servers, storage, databases, networking and software over the internet, allowing access anytime & from any place.

-## Different Cloud service providers:
+## Major Cloud service providers:
-1. GCP - Google
+1. Google Cloud Platfrom(GCP)
-2. Azure - Microsoft
+2. Microsoft Azure
-3. Amazon - AWS
+3. Amazon Web Services (AWS)
 4. IBM Cloud
 5. Oracle Cloud
 6. Alibaba Cloud and so on

-## Types of Cloud services:
+## Types of Cloud Deployment Models:
-1. Public
+1. Public Cloud
-2. Private
+2. Private Cloud
-3. Hybrid
+3. Hybrid Cloud
-4. Multi
+4. Multi Cloud

+- Note: This repository focuses on learning Google Cloud Platform (GCP).

 ## Cloud Computing Characteristics:
 1. On demand self service (All we need is a simple interface)